 This course is designed for PhD students in pure or in applied mathematics and should also be of interest to those in mathematical physics.

-Smooth manifolds underlie a great deal of modern mathematics: differential geometry, global analysis, the theory of Lie groups, dynamical systems, as well as large areas of mathematical physics.
+Smooth manifolds underlie a great deal of modern mathematics: differential geometry, global analysis, the theory of Lie groups, geometric mechanics and much else, as well as large areas of mathematical physics.

-The course will concentrate on how to work with smooth manifolds, with plenty of explicit computations and concrete examples .
-Some proofs will be only sketched, but references for complete arguments will be provided.
+The course will concentrate on how to work with smooth manifolds.
+Most proofs will be only sketched, but references for complete arguments will be provided.
 I hope that at the end of the course you will be able to make use of the literature to learn more of what is particularly important for you in your own work.

 There will be twenty live lecture sessions.
-PDF lecture notes will be released in advance of these.
+The pdf slides will be also available in due course.

 If you are enrolled in the course, or considering enrolling, please feel free to email me any questions or comments about the course.